 In this modern era, the employees and the organizations seem to be open to a variety of new changes that are revolutionizing along with the culture.
 It is evident to know that the percentage and numbers do not confine a certain set of people in the organization.
 Everyone is recognized equally, and each of their perspectives is taken into effectual consideration.
 Organizations have opened ways for all the diverse groups without bias.
 They are working to revolutionize the workplace just as the world outside it.

-Organizations today are facing an increasingly diverse workforce, and it is critical that they take steps to foster a culture of inclusion.
+Organizations today are facing an increasingly diverse workforce, and it is critical that they take steps to foster a culture of inclusiveness with smart goals.
 One way to do this is to create a diversity and inclusion task force or committee.
-This group can be responsible for developing policies and procedures related to diversity and inclusion, organizing training and educational programs, and monitoring compliance with the organization's diversity goals.
-Additionally, senior leaders should set the tone by modeling inclusive behavior and promoting diversity within the organization.
+This group can be responsible for developing policies and procedures related to diversity and inclusion, organizing sessions on unconscious bias training and educational programs, and monitoring compliance with the organization's diversity goals to foster cultural diversity and inclusion initiatives.
+Additionally, senior leaders or the executive team should set the tone by modeling inclusive behavior and promoting diversity within the organization.
 By taking these steps, organizations can create a more diverse and inclusive environment where all employees feel valued and respected.